 The District provides potable water for household use to all residences and non-residential facilities in the District service area (reclaimed water is used for irrigation).

-The new Reverse Osmosis water treatment facility went into operation on August 15, 2007.
-This new facility produces high quality drinking water that is significantly clearer than the water that was previously received from Palm Coast.
+The original Reverse Osmosis water treatment facility went into operation on August 15, 2007.
+This facility produces high quality drinking water that is significantly clearer than the water that was previously received from Palm Coast.

 Wastewater Collection Systems